 A patient may name another person to act as a patient’s Personal Representative.
 A patient’s representative will be allowed access to a patient’s PHI, to communicate with the health care professionals and facilities providing a patient’s care, and to exercise all other HIPAA rights on a patient’s behalf.
-Depending on the authority a patient grant a patient’s representative, he or she may also have authority to make health care decisions for a patient.
+Depending on the authority a patient grants a patient’s representative, he or she may also have authority to make health care decisions for a patient.

 Right to receive a paper copy of this Notice:

-Upon a patient’s request, we will provide a paper copy of this Notice, even if a patient have already received one, as described in the Notice Availability and Duration section found later in this Notice.
+Upon a patient’s request, we will provide a paper copy of this Notice, even if a patient has already received one, as described in the Notice Availability and Duration section found later in this Notice.

 Actions a Patient May Take